kdmoss/smart-locker/README.md

 If you use another software or pay for cloud hosting this does not pertain to you.

 1. Download and install [XAMPP 8.0.5](https://www.apachefriends.org/index.html) for Windows from their website.
-2. Run the powershell script inside the `/src` folder.
+2. Run the Setup script inside the `/src` folder using Powershell.
 3. Launch the XAMPP Control Panel and start both the Apache and MySQL servers.

 ### Configuring the ESP8266: